-Timeframe approximately 2022 through to approximately 2030 during the ongoing development of new residential areas and open space adjoining the wetlands park.
+Timeframe approximately 2023 through to 2030 during the ongoing development of new residential areas and open space adjoining the wetlands park.

 Following completion of major drainage and site rehabilitation works the aim is to provide public walking access through to the Barwon River and to allow informal access around the wetlands using the existing network of levees and farm tracks used in ongoing management of the site.
 The unsealed maintenance access tracks and existing levee banks will provide for dry weather walking only access.
-The tracks will provide access for fishing, bird watching and nature appreciation and CoGG will continue to support guided tours and planting days as part of local school programs to build local community ownership and appreciation of the natural values.
+The tracks will provide access for fishing, bird watching and nature appreciation and the City will continue to support guided tours and community and school planting days to build local community ownership and appreciation of the natural values in consultation with the Wadawurrung.